-Internally illuminated signs are prohibited in all districts.
+303.15 Sign Regulations for R1 & R2 Districts Internally illuminated signs are prohibited in all districts.
+Internally illumi ited in all dis stricts.
 Sign Type Maximum Number Maximum Size per Sign Duration Other Restrictions Permanent Sign One per lot Four square feet No limit Placed on the front of a building or structure, on a post not to exceed four feet in height, or on the ground.
-A permit is rea quired.
+A permit is re- quired.
 Sign Regu lations for the I-I B/R Distr rict Internally illumi nated signs are prohib ited in all dis stricts.
-Sign Type Maximum Number Maximum Size per Sign Duration Other Restrictions Wall Sign One per storefront 24 square feet No limit Window Signage No limit Not to exceed 50% of total window area in aggregate No limit Movable Signs Two per storefront (sandwich board and/or flag) Sandwich board - six square feet Movable signs must be taken in when the "Flag" does not include "Feath Flag."
-Flag - nine square feet business is closed.
+Sign Type Maximum Number Maximum Size per Sign Duration Other Restrictions Wall Sign One per storefront 24 square feet No limit Window Signage No limit Not to exceed 50% of total window area in aggregate No limit Movable Signs Two per storefront (sandwich board and/or flag) Sandwich board - six square feet Movable signs must be taken in when the "Flag" does not include "Feath Flag - nine square feet business is closed.
+Flag."
 One per storefront 30 square feet 30 days No more than one sign per year, per storefront.
 Temporary Signs On a lot for sale or with property for rent or which is under construction, EITHER One sign not to exceed six square feet, OR 180 days Two signs not to exceed three square feet each Pole Sign - 32 square feet & 6 - 12 feet in height No limit Ground Signs Either one Pole Sign or one Monument Sign per lot Monument Sign - 60 square feet & no greater than 10 feet in height No limit The total area of structural support may not exceed 50% of the area of the sign.
 Width of the sign shall not exceed the width of the base.
 The base of the sign shall be on the ground, and its to shall be no more than 12 inches above the adjacent grade.